tac550/SlickScan/README.md

 To enable these backends, you must uncomment the `test` line in the file `/etc/sane.d/dll.conf`

 To show log output, run with `RUST_LOG=debug cargo run` or similar.

+The program may fail to show system dialogs and popups if run from the terminal inside VSCode.
+This can be fixed by running `unset GTK_PATH` before running the program.
+This only needs to be done once per terminal session.
+Alternatively, you can use an external terminal emulator instead.